 - the CSI Report IE, if the seventh bit, "CSI Report Periodic" of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1.

+- the Reported Neighbor Cells List IE, if the eight bit, "Neighbor Cells Reporting" of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to "1".

 If the Reporting Periodicity IE is included in the RESOURCE STATUS REQUEST message, eNB2 shall use its value as the time interval between two subsequent RESOURCE STATUS UPDATE messages that include the Radio Resource Status IE, S1 TNL Load Indicator IE, Hardware Load Indicator IE, Composite Available Capacity Group IE, or ABS Status IE.